gitter-badger/hibbitts-design-org/pages/blog/2015-11-16-running-grav-locally-with-mamp/post.md

 ![MAMP Welcome Screen](../2015-11-16-running-grav-locally-with-mamp/MAMP.png)
 _Figure 1.
 MAMP startup screen._

+Remember, once you've got your Grav site working as you want locally all you need to do is copy/FTP the files over to your server!
+No database (worries) required.

 **Additional setup options**

 If you would prefer to only need to enter 'http://localhost' in your Web Browser to access your MAMP htdocs directory listing, then do the following: